rollins1338/Novel-Lists-Utills/readme.md

 ## 🛠️ Contribution & Support

 Contributions are welcome!
-If you notice any missing chapters, ncorrect translations please open an issue or submit a pull request.
+If you notice any missing chapters, incorrect translations please open an issue or submit a pull request.
 ---
 Also I take novel recommendations.
 I'll add them here with the required edits if they match my freak!
 [My discord](https://discord.com/users/694473068038455306)